Dubai is no backpacker city by any means! In fact, the category “hostel” doesn’t even exist here, let alone the term “backpacker”.

 As hotels were too expensive, we spread our 10 days out over Airbnb and CouchSurfing.

-If neither of these options sound appealing, staying in or near the city center of Deira is your next best bet.
-Deira is located on the other side of the Dubai Creek and has recently become more popular with the access to the metro, large shopping malls, hotels and modern apartments.
-However be prepared for the longer journeys into the city as it is 30-40 minutes away.
+If neither of these options sounds appealing, staying in or near the city centre of Deira is your next best bet.
+Deira is located on the other side of the Dubai Creek and has recently become more popular with access to the metro, large shopping malls, hotels and modern apartments.
+However, be prepared for the longer journeys into the city as it is 30-40 minutes away.
 Hotels can range from $40-$200 a night.